steveshogren/hugo-blog/content/post/self-organizing-teams.md

 In any other company, our least experienced developers would be team leads and architects; and our most experienced developers would be CTO's.
 They've gotten this experience by living it.
-In case you think we've hired a team of seasoned graybeards, our average years of experience is six.
+In case you think we've hired a team of seasoned graybeards, our average developer only has six years of experience.

 Each member of our team is responsible for "being the lead" in certain ways.
 The individual's own interests guide them to develop expertise in subjects.
 By being